stealth/tensor-pwn/README.md

 Tar
 ---

-Inside `tarpwn` you will find how to overwrite local files and therefore remotely execute code when attackers inject data in your network path when you are fetching training data.
+Inside [tarpwn](https://github.com/stealth/tensor-pwn/tree/master/tarpwn) you will find how to overwrite local files and therefore remotely execute code when attackers inject data in your network path when you are fetching training data.
+Training data is usually considered to be safe, unlike pickled trained models.

 PyTorch